At a Glance

 - Company: Join Oxfordshire County Council, a stable authority dedicated to transforming children's social care.

-- Benefits: Enjoy a flexible work environment, opportunities for growth, and a chance to make a real difference.
+- Benefits: Enjoy a flexible work environment, opportunities for growth, and the chance to make a real impact.

-- Why this job: Be part of a dynamic team that values innovation and diversity while making lasting changes in lives.
+- Why this job: Be part of a dynamic team that values innovation and diversity while making a difference in lives.

 - Qualifications: Must be a qualified Social Worker registered with Social Work England, passionate about public service.